sam-ludlow/mame-ao/README.md

 ### Overall
 Assets (ROMs & CHDs) are downloaded to a "Hash Store".
 Uncompressed individual files are stored with a filename that is the SHA1 of the file.
 This is completely separate to the MAME rom directories.
 ZIP files are not used at all.

 Each MAME version is kept completely isolated, when a new version of MAME is used a fresh MAME directory is created.
-Previous versions are left in place, you can go back to them anytime, let’s say you have some saved state (these often don’t work with different MAME versions).
+Previous versions are left in place, you can go back to them anytime, let’s say you have some saved state.

 When you select a machine MAME-AO will download the files from archive.org if they are not already in the Hash Store.
 When in the Hash Store the files are copied (or preferably linked if enabled) to the correct place in the MAME rom directory.